 Diabetes self-management education is the process of developing the customer's knowledge, skills, and abilities that are necessary to manage diabetes and improve his or her health outcomes.
 Vocational Rehabilitation (VR) customers might require education about diabetes to address the cause of the disease.
 Diabetes self-management education provides adaptive techniques and/or equipment to help the customer self-manage his or her diabetes.

+Assessment and teaching of blood sugar monitoring, medication delivery, and other self-care skills related to diabetes self-management require close, hands-on evaluation and training when working with individuals who are blind or visually impaired.

--Diabetes self-management education services are based on the American Association of Diabetes Educator's 7 Self-Care Behaviors™, which are:
+Diabetes self-management education services are based on the American Association of Diabetes Educator's 7 Self-Care Behaviors™, which are:

 healthy eating;